-Barkley notes that a training program must deliver the results-changing employee behavior and having a real impact in the company-to be deemed a success.
-She credits the Leadership Academy's training content with helping participants succeed at Holden Industries.
+Barkley notes that a training program must deliver the results-changing employee behavior and having a real impact on the company-to be deemed a success.
+The Leadership Academy's training content has been credited with helping participants succeed at Holden Industries.
 Graduates of the program are applying new skills on the job for greater efficiency and role satisfaction.
 And participants have said that the opportunity to build their financial acumen, in particular, has changed the way they think about the business on a day-to-day basis.

-Most important, the Leadership Academy has developed career-building skills in Holden's high-potential employees.
-Of the original 22 people who completed the core program in 2015, 64% have earned promotions to higher-level positions.
+Most importantly, the Leadership Academy has developed career-building skills in Holden's high-potential employees.
+Of the original 22 people who completed the core program, 64% have earned promotions to higher-level positions.